 For most workplace activities, a PPE garment that has passed penetration tests is suitable when minimal contact with the chemicals is expected.
 In extreme levels of chemical concentrations, a chemical suit that has also passed permeation tests may be required for worker safety.
 If a chemical suit is marketed as a breathable fabric to reduce heat stress for employees, they may not be suitable for the severe conditions that require a non-permeable fabric.

-If you need chemical suits to protect against industrial chemicals, caustics, and acids, it is important to know that they were manufactured with a strong fabric and seam strength that workers need for enhanced mobility with less rip outs or tears.
-Both the strength of the fabric and the seams will determine the level of performance in protecting against liquid chemical splash.
+If you need chem suits to protect against industrial chemicals, caustics, and acids, it is important to know that they were manufactured with a strong fabric and seam strength that workers need for enhanced mobility with less rip outs or tears.
+Both the strength of the fabric and the seams will determine the level of performance in protecting against liquid splash.

 For Level A or Level B protection, make sure the chemical suits meet the ISO 6530 test method for resistance of the materials against penetration by liquids.
-Chemical suits that adhere to ISO 6530 have been tested and determined to have met the standards for penetration, repellency, and absorption for protective clothing materials against liquid chemicals.
+Chemical coveralls that adhere to ISO 6530 have been tested and determined to have met the standards for penetration, repellency, and absorption for protective clothing materials against liquid chemicals.

 - Tensile, Bursting, and Puncture Tests